platformio/platformio-core/docs/frameworks/energia.rst

 Framework ``energia``
 =====================
-Energia framework enables pretty much anyone to start easily creating microcontroller-based projects and applications.
+Energia Wiring-based framework enables pretty much anyone to start easily creating microcontroller-based projects and applications.
 Its easy-to-use libraries and functions provide developers of all experience levels to start blinking LEDs, buzzing buzzers and sensing sensors more quickly than ever before.

 For more detailed information please visit `vendor site <http://energia.nu/reference/>`_.